• Skip to primary navigation

 a bowl of homemade vegetarian chili spice mixture

-Next, cook the sweet potato, water, 2 TBS olive oil, onion and minced garlic in a large pot, covered over medium heat.
+Next, cook the sweet potato, water, 2 Tablespoons olive oil, onion and minced garlic in a large pot, covered over medium heat.
 Be sure to stir occasionally until the sweet potatoes are soft (about 10-15 minutes).

 Note: If you chop the vegetables into very small pieces, they will cook faster.
 Larger, more coarsely chopped vegetables will take longer to cook.